JanGaida/ouo-auto-clicker/README.md

 ### Install:
-Click the **[install link](https://greasyfork.org/scripts/555191-ouo-auto-clicker/code/Ouo%20Auto-Clicker.user.js)** to install the script via your userscript manager, or visit the **[GreasyFork page](https://greasyfork.org/en/scripts/555191-ouo-auto-clicker)** for more info..
+Click the **[install link](https://greasyfork.org/scripts/555191-ouo-auto-clicker/code/Ouo%20Auto-Clicker.user.js)** to install the script via your userscript manager, or visit the **[GreasyFork page](https://greasyfork.org/en/scripts/555191-ouo-auto-clicker)** for more info.

 ## ⚖️ License